thestillwaters/2dArray/README.md

 /**Author: Bill Yang
 5 24 2020
-This program is to implement a state machine diagram for a online tutoring website, more details please check courseDeckFlow.pdf.
+This program is to implement a state machine diagram for a online tutoring website, more details please check courseFlow.pdf.
 The input file is stateMachine.csv, format likes 1>0>2 or 1>1>4, the three integers respectively means the cur_state, check conditions and next_state.
 Some codes from "A simple function to return 2 Dimensional array by parsing a CSV file" of https://www.php.net/manual/en/function.fgetcsv.php：